nus-cs2103-AY2021S1/ip/docs/README.md

 Finds a task.

 Format: `find KEYWORD`
-* All tasks that contain KEYWORDS will be displayed.
+* All tasks that contain KEYWORD will be displayed.

 Example of usage:
 * `find book`